hzhou3/papers/README.md

 The paper is similar to above, to get resdual patches.
 The paper has two models, one is for classify patches into 2 classes(d or non-d), another one is to reconstruct patches.

+### Distance-IoU Loss: Faster and Better Learning for Bounding Box Regression
+Idea:
+  1. find problems in GIOU loss and improve it.

+Problem in GIOU:
+  1. Compared with IOU loss, GIOU loss takes the area C that enclose GT and P boxes into account.
+This will make the NN learn that it should improve IOU, which means in the later evaluation(this depends on IoU very much), there will be improvements.
+  2. GIOU is more useful when GT and P are far away from each other.
+This will give the NN a direction that where it should go to improve IOU.
+  3. GIOU does not help much when P and GT have overlapes.
+  4. GIOU becomes IOU when GT and P far away.

+Distance-IOU:
+  1. This IOU takes P center and C centers into account.
+Add a penalty term based on these Pcenter/Ccenter.
+  2. Compared with GIOU, this still work when GT and P far away.
+So in non-overlap cases, this GIOU los will help a lot
+  3. In the paper, SSD and YOLO v3 have a bigger accuracy improvement than Faster RCNN, this is because in faster rcnn, there are not too much cases where GT and P are not overlopped each other so that the improvement is about 2%(8-9% in one stage detector).

+Thoughts:
+  1. GIOU will help NN do a better job on evaluation.
+Originally, Smooth L1 loss is used in box regression, but IoU is used for accuracy evaluation.
+Smooth L1 is based on 4 coners instead of their IOUs.
+  2. If use GIOU loss for box regression, this improves accuracy metrics (APs).

 ## Review